developer-onizuka/what_is_GPUDirect-Storage/README.md

 But how NVMe engine knows the BAR of GPU ???

-Linux kernel has some storage stack like below:
+Linux kernel has some storage stacks like below:
 ```
  User Application
                               User Space